 This can help them diagnose lung cancer earlier and recommend targeted treatments that work best against your particular genetic mutations.

 Fluorescence and electromagnetic navigation bronchoscopy

-Fluorescence bronchoscopy adds a fluorescent light to help the doctor see the abnormal tissue more easily.
+- Fluorescence bronchoscopy.
+This adds a fluorescent light to help your doctor see the abnormal tissue more easily.
 The light makes cancer cells appear a different color than healthy tissue.

-Electromagnetic navigation bronchoscopy creates a virtual map that makes it easier to find cancer with the bronchoscope.
-A CT scan creates a three-dimensional image of the lung to help the doctor locate the suspicious area.
+- Electromagnetic navigation bronchoscopy.
+This creates a virtual map that makes it easier to find cancer with the bronchoscope.
+A CT scan creates a 3-D image of your lung to help your doctor locate the suspicious area.

 Four-dimensional computed tomography (4DCT)

 This innovative new version of the CT scan takes pictures of your lungs from many angles to create a four-dimensional image.

 It can help doctors more precisely identify where in the lungs the tumor is and whether the cancer has spread to other parts of the chest.

 Computers can analyze CT scans and tissue samples much faster than doctors.

 Researchers have already trained one computer program to read and analyze lung tissue samples.
 The program diagnosed two common types of lung cancer (adenocarcinomas and squamous cell cancers) with